 Why You Always Need An Experienced CEO Involved At Some Level

-Consultants are plentiful, advice is easy to get, it can be free or VERY expensive, but is it from someone who has success in the past doing exactly that job?
+Consultants are plentiful, the advice is easy to get, it can be free or VERY expensive, but is it from someone who has succeeded in the past doing exactly that job?
 Not just as a ‘consultant’ but with full responsibility for success?
-In this environment mistakes can be fatal so don’t make this mistake.
+In this environment, mistakes can be fatal so don’t make this mistake.

 Things For New CEOs To Consider

 - FACT: If you have not built a company before you can not possibly know what you don’t know.

 - You don’t want to bet your company that you will get everything right the first time without some help and specific experience.

 - Even with 80 hour work weeks, you don’t have the time to do everything.

 - You are unlikely to raise a significant amount of capital without an experienced CEO in place, or ready to join on funding.